Panhard 178: Tank Destroyer variant

 This type was still in development when the crisis in May and the lack of APX3 turrets — Cail had been overrun and it had been decided to deliver most vehicles as "turretless AMDs" to the troops — led to an emergency programme to fit the surplus hulls with a new turret type.
-On 29 May 1940 Renault was contacted and quickly initial ideas of improvising an open-topped turret for a 25 mm gun grew into a new closed turret, a design by Engineer Joseph Restany, capable of holding the much more powerful standard 47 mm SA 35 tank gun, a first version of which was finished on 31 May.
-To provide enough room to operate the larger gun the back of the new octagonal turret was raised, resulting in an extreme wedge-shaped profile.
+On 29 May 1940, Renault was contacted and quickly initial ideas of improvising an open-topped turret for a 25 mm gun grew into a new closed turret, a design by Engineer Joseph Restany, capable of holding the much more powerful standard 47 mm SA 35 tank gun, a first version of which was finished on 31 May.
+To provide enough room to operate the larger gun, the back of the new octagonal turret was raised, resulting in an extreme wedge-shaped profile.
 The armour consisted of welded 25 mm plates all-around, reinforced on the front with a spaced appliqué 13 mm plate.
 The turret had a single rather narrow top hatch and lacked the rear hatch that had been usual for French designs.
 The turret had to be rotated by hand, an electrical drive being absent.
-Also a machine-gun was lacking.
-A single vehicle was tested on 5 June and completed on 6 June, but plans to build forty vehicles of the type from 11 June at a rate of four a day came to naught, despite an official order on 13 June, and an intention to attain a monthly production of thirty-five from August onwards, as Paris was declared an open city on 10 June and the factory evacuated on 12 June.
-The single vehicle, provisionally called the Voiture 47, was allocated to 1er RAM on 6 June and defended on 15 June a bridge near Etignie, destroying two German "heavy tanks" (of an unspecified type) and a column trying to force a crossing.
+Also, a machine-gun was lacking.
+A single vehicle was tested on 5 June and completed on 6 June, but plans to build forty vehicles of the type from 11 June at a rate of four a day came to naught, despite an official order on 13 June, and the intention of attaining a monthly production of thirty-five from August onwards, as Paris was declared an open city on 10 June and the factory evacuated on 12 June.
+The single vehicle, provisionally called the Voiture 47, was allocated to 1er RAM on 6 June and, on 15 June, defended a bridge near Etignie, destroying two German "heavy tanks" (of an unspecified type) and a column trying to force a crossing.
 On 17 June, 10:00, it was destroyed by its own crew at Cosnes-sur-Loire when their unit was unable to cross the Loire river with its heavy equipment.

-It was on 2 June hoped to mount a 47 mm SA 34 or a 25 mm gun on the "turretless AMDs", protected by a superstructure made of 16 to 20 mm armour plate.
-Photographic evidence proves that at least a single vehicle was fitted with a superstructure but not whether this was armed.
+On 2 June, it was hoped to mount a 47 mm SA 34 or a 25 mm gun on the "turretless AMDs", protected by a superstructure made of 16 to 20 mm armour plate.
+Photographic evidence proves that at least one vehicle was fitted with a superstructure but not whether this was armed.
 Additionally, a few could probably be equipped with a gun shield for a machine gun, most being issued as pure hulls.